hcl1687/react-band/README.md

 * default: the simplest demo.
 Only provides a default home page and a test page.
 * redux_menu_antd: a react+react-router+redux+antd demo with left menu bar.

+If init with the basic demo.
 After the initialization is complete, a basic folder will be added under the src/modules/custom directory.
 The directory structure is similar to this:

 ```bash
 |-src